lynnfaraday/aresmush.com/_root/tutorials/code/arg-parsers.md

       self.value = titlecase_arg(args.arg2)
     end

-> **Note:** By default, all args will end up as `nil` if the command string doesn't match the intended format.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** By default, all args will end up as `nil` if the command string doesn't match the intended format.
 In the example above, both property and value would be nil if you just passed "set x" instead of "set x=y".
 However, some of the arg parsers expressly allow optional args.
 Only the optional ones will be nil if missing.

 ## arg1_equals_arg2